 Ghee is comprised of a wide range of short, medium, and long chain fatty acids, both unsaturated and saturated type.
 Ghee clarified butter contains Omega-3 and Omega-9 essential fatty acids along with vitamins A, D, E and K. Ghee made from organic butter of pasture raised cows’milk is one of the best natural sources of CLA (Conjugated Linoleic Acid).

 In addition to vitamins and antioxidants, the ghee components help decrease inflammation and keep the digestive system clean and detoxed.
 This dairy item is also helpful in the diet because it supports a healthy digestive system.

 Furthermore, clarified butter, derived from grass-fed cow milk butter, contains health friendly fatty acids and Conjugated Linoleic Acid (CLA).
 These ghee components offer dietary support in natural weight loss.
 Ghee manufacturers use premium raw material to maintain ghee’s assured quality.

 Procuring best raw material is the responsibilty of the ghee producers.

 Watch more :

-Ghee is characteristically prepared by simmering butter, and it is churned from butter cream.
+Ghee is characteristically prepared by simmering milk butter.
 Pure ghee is produced without using any additive, color, or preservatives.
 Ghee manufacturers use the best raw materials procured from listed farms of the country who follow the rules of organic farming.
 Organic ghee is certified by an organic certifier about its compliance to the organic ghee label.